 These are stored on a secure USB flash drive which is called an E-Token.
-The Digital Signature Certificate that is stored in the USB flash drive must be connected to a concerned PC in order to electronically sign a document.
+The Digital Signature Certificate that is stored in the USB flash drive must be connected to a concerned PC to electronically sign a document.

 After submission of all required documents, a digital signature can be obtained in 1-3 working days.
-The application, however, must be submitted in a hard copy along with the self-attested copy of address and the identity proof of the applicant.
+The application, however, must be submitted in a hard copy along with the self-attested copy of the address and the identity proof of the applicant.

 Documents Required while applying for Digital Signature Certificate

 While applying for the Digital Signature Certificate, you are required to submit as proof, the following DSC document requirement along with your DSC application form.